galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 ![Expression bar plot](../../images/cummerbund-expression-bar-plot.png)

-Expression Bar Plot of a single gene (NDUFV1) with replicate FPKMs exposed.
+The Expression Bar Plot of gene NDUFV1's replicates NM_001166102 and NM_007103, shows the expression changes across the three aforementioned conditions.

 > ### {% icon comment %} Comment
 >
 > These plots are shown also in [this](https://vimeo.com/channels/884356/128265982) Galaxy video tutorial.
+{: .comment}

+> ### {% icon comment %} Comment
 >
-> Would you like to obtain more sophisticated visualization of your RNA-Seq analysis results?
-Select different CummeRbund plot options, and look at their parametrizations according to the filtering and sorting operations we performed
+> For more sophisticated visualizations of your RNA-Seq analisys results, try selecting different CummeRbund plot options and parametrizations.
+Have a look also at CummeRbund's [manual](http://compbio.mit.edu/cummeRbund/manual_2_0.html).
+Alternatively, you can modify a plot's style by changing CummeRbund's R output!
+CummeRbund's R outputs are *ggplot* objects.
+Look [here](https://github.com/tidyverse/ggplot2) to learn how to change fonts, colors, error bars, and more.
 {: .comment}

 # Conclusion
 {:.no_toc}

 Visualization tools help researchers making sense of data, providing a bird's-eye view of the underlying analysis results.
 In this tutorial we overviewed the advantages of visualizing RNA-Seq results with CummeRbund, and gained insights on CuffDiff's big-data output by plotting informations relative to the most significant differentially expressed genes in our RNA-Seq analysis.